Abîme: Recreation

-Rappelling (A.K.A.
-Pit Caving)
+Rappelling (or pit caving)

 This is the act of using ropes, harnesses and ladders to descend an abîme.
 This is the most popular activity besides the actual exploration of caves.
 It is also the most dangerous activity to do in a cave.
 The biggest danger comes from using poor ropes and ladders for rappelling down shafts.
 Many amateurs make this mistake and it leads to the most cave deaths.